What Kentucky Residents Need to Know About Obamacare

 - how to get help if you need it.

-To begin, keep in mind these key points about Obamacare in Kentucky:
+To begin, keep in mind these key points about health insurance in Kentucky:

-To learn whether your current health plan satisfies the requirements of Obamacare or to find out whether you qualify for an exemption, see Do I Need to Get Obamacare in Kentucky?
+To learn whether your current health plan satisfies the requirements of the Affordable Care Act or to find out whether you qualify for an exemption, see Do I Need to Get Obamacare in Kentucky?

-Kentucky's former state-run health insurance exchange, kynect, is closing.
-Beginning November 1, 2016, HealthCare.gov will be the new health insurance marketplace for Kentucky residents.
-That's where you'll go to shop for 2017 health insurance coverage.
+Kentucky's former state-run health insurance exchange, kynect, has closed.
+Beginning November 1, 2016, HealthCare.gov became the new health insurance marketplace for Kentucky residents.

 To learn more about enrollment, see How Do I Sign Up for Obamacare in Kentucky?